 Locals call it A-Bay.
 Access A-Bay through the Waikola Resorts and then look for the signs that say “Lava Lava Beach Club”.
 The beach has ample parking, bathrooms and surprisingly good (if expensive) food at Lava Lava.
 There is also a grocery store on the way in the resort so you can also buy lunch and snacks there.
 A full service beach, you can rent kayaks, boogie boards and snorkel gear.
 This is a well known beach in a resort area so there were plenty of people around, but it didn’t feel crowded.
 On the beach there is plenty of shade and some beach loungers too.
 People swam in the sandy middle, but we snorkeled to the left, near the rocks.
 The water was not clear as the other snorkel spots we had been to and there were not as many fish, but we swam with SEA TURTLES!!!!
 That was so awesome!!
 The turtles swam right up to us and posed for our underwater camera, but we were careful not to touch them.
 Swimming with sea turtles was definitely a highlight of our trip.

 Do you want to book a vacation to the Big Island now?
-Hold off planning for just a minute until my next post (subscribe so you don’t miss it) when I tell you about the best place to stay on the Big Island.
-You won’t believe it.
+Hold off planning for just a minute until my next post when I tell you about the best place to stay on the Big Island.
+Shhh…its a secret.

 P.S.
 You may also like to read about our other adventures on the Big Island in the post 7 Things You Must Do On The Big Island, Hawaii.